-Studenomics reader Wilhelm asked me for advice on how he should invest the $100 a month he saves.
+I recently received a question from a reader.
+Long-time Studenomics reader Wilhelm asked me for advice on how he should invest the $100 a month he saves.

 I started looking over what I do with my money and my different investment vehicles.
-After a few minutes I realized that I didn’t want to put together an investment article where I pretend to be an expert about where to put money.
+After a few minutes I realized that I didn’t want to put together an investment article where I pretend to be an expert about where to invest money.
 Instead I decided to think outside the box.

-It’s been a really long time since I have posted an edition of outside the box thinking at Studenomics.
 So here is my advice on what you can do with the money you save as a college student:

 Use the $100 a month you save as a college student to travel some where you have always wanted to go in the world once you graduate.